Tar-Minyatur/YAML-Translation-Wordpress-Plugin/README.md

           shoutout: "Thanks for the awesome YAML translation plugin goes to @Tar-Minyatur"

 * The block shortcode can also request a block from a different file: `[textblock file="about-us" id=2]`
+* There is currently an overview of all available and translated text blocks in the administration panel.
+It's located under `Settings > YAML Translation`

 ## Troubleshooting